-Connecting to the TRON network¶
+Connect to TRON network¶

-You need to set the following configuration items to connect Java-tron to one of the TRON networks:
+You need to set the following configuration items to connect java-tron to one of the TRON networks:

-- Nile testnet:
+- Nile Testnet:

-node.p2p.version = 201910292
+version = 201910292

-- Private network:set to other values
+- Private Network: Customize and set to other value

-- TRON mainnet:
+-

 node.discovery = {